sarahcwesolowski/sarahcwesolowski.github.io/_pages/pubs.md

 ## Nuclear Physics

 My PhD is in theoretical nuclear physics (advisor: [Dick Furnstahl](https://www.asc.ohio-state.edu/furnstahl.1/)) and I am a founding member of the [BUQEYE collaboration](https://buqeye.github.io).
-I am not currently active in this community but am still open to discussion or questions about my work.
+I am not currently active in this community.
 See below for publications.

 - *Rigorous constraints on three-nucleon forces in chiral effective field theory from fast and accurate calculations of few-body observables*, Phys.
 Rev. C **104**, 064001 (2021).
 [Preprint](https://arxiv.org/abs/2104.04441), [Published](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.104.064001).